 When we hear the word ‘crisis’, we think about a situation that is generally out of our control, perhaps caused by external factors, a situation which will cause havoc regardless of your implication in it.
 Adopting this approach can trigger a wide range of negative effects in times of crisis.

 Not being prepared for a crisis, no matter its nature, is something you can’t fix on the spot, so when the time comes, without an already-implemented crisis communication plan, it will be difficult to handle the unfolding events.
 Crises arise in all environments, not just in the case of institutions such as the police or the firefighting department but a variety of industries from financial services to manufacturing.

 Why have a crisis communication plan?

 Whether we are talking about minor disturbances or severe situations, a crisis communication plan will provide you with the means you need to handle the crisis with promptness and professionalism.
-Just imagine what a disaster it would be if you would have to come up with a plan on the spot, not have a designated team in place, no multi-channel emergency notification software at your disposal, or no crisis communications message templates to help you best handle the situation.
+Just imagine what a disaster it would be if you would have to come up with a plan on the spot, not have a designated team in place, no multi-channel emergency mass notification software at your disposal, or no crisis communications message templates to help you best handle the situation.
 A plan developed based on a clear outline and precise implementation steps is mandatory for anyone from first responders in case of natural disasters or other large-scale impact crisis situations, to corporate crisis communications teams.
 Make sure the team in charge of both crafting and implementing the crisis plan will cover these three aspects: operations, communications, and subject matter expertise.
 If the members of your team are not familiar with everything that goes into a crisis communication plan, you can delegate some of its phases to outside providers of such services.